xmlunit/xmlunit.net/README.md

 XMLUnit.NET uses a git submodule for test resources it shares with XMLUnit for Java.
-You can either clone this repository using `git clone --recursive` or run `git submodule update --init` after inside your fresh working copy after cloning normally.
+You can either clone this repository using `git clone --recursive` or run `git submodule update --init` inside your fresh working copy after cloning normally.

 If you have checked out a working copy before we added the submodule,